 An email recommendation is the product of the following components:

 - Recommendation data generated from a recommendation configuration.
 The data consists of the details of the recommended items, while the configuration defines the logic and settings for generating the data.
-By default, the items are in descending order of rank, with the most recommended item (as defined by the algorithm) ranked highest.
+By default, the items are in descending order of rank as determined by the algorithm.
+The more highly the algorithm recommends an item, the higher the rank that the algorithm assigns to the item.

 - Recommendation title.
 You can customize the title text and how its visually styled.
 You can also select whether to display the title.